Tag Archives: Tranzac

 Jonas brought out these friends for his album release show back in December, and I was fortunate enough to be in the audience.
 Here they are performing his song “Broken Rifle” – see if you can count how many people are on stage for this.

-Bry Webb, also of the Constantines, opened the show.
+The Harbourcoats (Bry Webb, also of the Constantines) opened the show.
 Now, I’ve seen him play many times now going back several years, and each time has been special.
 The first time was almost five years ago, also at the Tranzac.
 I believe that was one of Bry’s first solo shows, and he only played a handful of songs (it was an afternoon gig in celebration of Three Gut Record’s fifth anniversary).
 The next time I saw him play was two and a half years later, once again at the Tranzac.
 For that show he had an entire band backing him up, with members of several prominent bands filling out the ranks.
 Now jump ahead to this winter, a few more years have passed and I find myself back at the Tranzac watching Bry Webb (this time wrapped in blue Christmas lights).

 It’s actually unprecedented for me to have seen a performer so many times (I failed to mention above that I’ve seen Bry play at least two other times) and know the songs so well but not own their record.
 I can’t be blamed in this case since he’s yet to release an album!
 I’ve heard for several years that he’s been chipping away at one, so hopefully we’ll have something by the end of this year.
 If you’re really jonesing for some solo recordings, check out 2007’s Friends in Bellwoods compilation for a cover of The Velvet Undergrounds’ “Oh!
 Sweet Nuthin’” he did with Ohbijou’s Casey Mecija, or try tracking down the soundtrack to This Beautiful City, which features two originals by Bry Webb called “Big Smoke” (which nominated for a Genie last year for Best Original Song) and “Positive People.”
 Whew.

-Tags: , , , · Leave a comment
+Tagged , , , | Leave a comment

-Richard Laviolette at The Tranzac
+Richard Laviolette at The Tranzac, Toronto

 I didn’t get off work until midnight last night, meaning I missed Taylor’s big gig, but I still made it to the Tranzac afterwards for the latest OOTS presentation.
 Luckily that seemed to be where most people ended up after the Timber Timbre show so I was still able to see some friends, which is key.
 I missed the first few acts (Chris Yang and Gavin Gardiner) but got there just in time to see Guelph’s Richard Laviolette, whose quiet masterpiece A Little Less Like a Rock, a Little More Like a Home was a favourite of mine a few years back, and who I last saw at SappyFest about a year ago.
 However, in stark contrast to that show, yesterday Richard was backed up by his new-ish band (well, it was the first time I’ve seen them) the Hollow Hooves, who brought some welcome muscle to his fragile sounding songs.
 It was a very different performance than I’m used to him putting on, but I liked it all the same.